Newport Beach LibraryHome Menu

 Please understand that our tutors are all volunteers and that there are many adults waiting to be assigned a tutor.
 Please be patient and we will match you with a tutor as soon as we can.

 We offer many support programs to help our learners improve their skills.
-Classes and activities are opened to all learners who have officially entered the Literacy Program.
+Classes and activities are open to all learners who have officially entered the Literacy Program.
 Please call for times and dates of each program (949) 717-3874.

 Below are classes we currently offer.
 Please be advised that class offerings are subject to change.